MissNaliaka/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Prints all possible different combinations of three digits using putchar
+Prints all combinations of two two-digit numbers 0-99, in ascending order